buma/osmread/README.md

 # Osmread

+Branch no_changeset parses files which have no version, changeset, timestamp and uid.
+This happens when using XAPI.

 Osmread is a simple library for reading OpenStreetMap data files in Python.
 It supports XML and PBF file formats as inputs.
 It is not designed for fast processing of big planet dumps but can be used for simple processing of smaller